Locality-Aware Automatic Differentiation on the GPU for Mesh-Based Computations: Applications

 We implement this energy by defining a per-triangle energy term using our system.
 The user provides the local energy expression and our system computes the global energy, gradient, and (optionally) the Hessian.
-Minimization is performed using Newton's method with line search (see Figure~\ref{fig:param_armadillo}).
+We use Newton's method with line search for the minimization (see Figure~\ref{fig:param_fig}).
 Unlike the previous example, we avoid explicit Hessian assembly and adopt a matrix-free strategy.
-We use conjugate gradient (CG) requiring only Hessian-vector products.
+We use conjugate gradient (CG) which requires only Hessian-vector products.
 These are computed in our system by deriving localized per-element contributions without forming or storing the global Hessian.

 For performance benchmark, we compare against a PyTorch implementation that computes Hessian-vector products using the \emph{double backward} mechanism via \texttt{torch.autograd.grad}.
 This approach evaluates the directional derivative of the gradient by applying a second backward pass without explicitly forming the Hessian.
-Both implementations yield matching energy trajectories (see inset).
-Across various mesh resolutions, our system achieves a geometric mean \textbf{2.76$\mathbf{\times}$ speedup} over PyTorch\@.
+Both implementations yield matching energy trajectories.
+Across various mesh resolutions, our system achieves a geometric mean \textbf{2.29$\mathbf{\times}$ speedup} over PyTorch (see Table~\ref{tab:slim}).
 This gain results from our design which avoids dynamic graph construction and reduces global memory traffic through localized computation.